The Separateness of Persons Objection

 Conclusion

-We’ve seen that the “separateness of persons” objection to utilitarianism can take three forms, none of which is decisive.
+We’ve seen that the separateness of persons objection to utilitarianism can take three forms, none of which is decisive.
 The compensation objection rests on implausibly egoistic assumptions.
 The fungibility objection involves a misconception: utilitarianism need not treat distinct individuals as fungible.
 Finally, while anti-aggregative intuitions have some force, we’ve also seen that there are ways for utilitarians to resist them, and that these anti-aggregative views face even worse difficulties.

 How to Cite This Page

 Chappell, R.Y. and Meissner, D. (2023).
 The Separateness of Persons Objection.
 In R.Y.
-Chappell, D. Meissner, and W. MacAskill (eds.), <https://www.utilitarianism.net/objections-to-utilitarianism/separateness-of-persons>, accessed .
+Chappell, D. Meissner, and W. MacAskill (eds.), An Introduction to Utilitarianism, <https://www.utilitarianism.net/objections-to-utilitarianism/separateness-of-persons>, accessed .

 Want to make the world a better place?